On Zhang's semipositive metrics: Semipositivity and pointwise convergence

 \begin{lem} We keep the same hypotheses as in Proposition \ref{Lemma 5.12}.
 We assume additionally that $K$ is algebraically closed and that $X$ is a variety.
 We fix a finite subset $S$ of $X^{\rm div}$.
 Then there is a sequence of algebraic $\kcirc$-models $\Zcal_m$ such that $\id_X$ extends to finite morphisms $g_m:\Zcal_m \to \Xcal$ with the following property: Let $\mathfrak b_m$ be the base-ideal of $g_m^*(\Lcal)^{\otimes m}$.
 For $m$ sufficiently large, $\mathfrak b_m$ is a vertical coherent ideal on $\Zcal_m$ and $\frac{1}{m}{\log |\mathfrak b_m|}$ converges pointwise to $0$ on $S$. \end{lem}

 This lemma is similar to the first step in the proof of \cite[Lemma 5.12]{BFJ1}.
 Note that we do not assume here that $X$ and the model $\Xcal$ are normal.
 This leads to additional complications.
 In case of a normal model $\Xcal$ (as in {\it{loc. cit.}}), the finite morphisms $g_m$ are the identity and $\mathfrak{b_m}$ is just the base-ideal $\mathfrak{a_m}$ of $\Lcal^{\otimes m}$ on $\Zcal_m=\Xcal$.
-Then pointwise convergence is on $X^{\rm div}$.
+Then pointwise convergence holds on $X^{\rm div}$.
 If the normalization $\Zcal$ of $\Xcal$ would be finite over $\Xcal$, then we could use $\Zcal_m = \Zcal$ for all $m$.

-However, we do not know if this is true in our general setting.
+{After we have submitted this paper, Boucksom and Eriksson \cite[Theorem 4.20]{BE} showed that the normalization $\Zcal$ is indeed finite over $\Xcal$ and so we may use $\Zcal_m=\Zcal$ in the lemma.
+Moreover, the pointwise convergence holds on $X^{\rm div}$.
+We were informed by Ofer Gabber that the finiteness of the normalization $\Zcal$ over $\Xcal$ was also shown by Anantharaman in \cite[Th\'eor\`eme 1' in Appendice II]{Anantharaman}.
+We thank Ofer Gabber very much for providing us with this reference.}

 \begin{proof} We have $\mathfrak{a}_m \cdot \mathfrak{a}_l \subset \mathfrak{a}_{m+l}$ by definition of the base-ideal $\mathfrak{a_m}$ of $\Lcal^{\otimes m}$.
 It follows that the sequence $(\log|\mathfrak{a}_m|)$ is super-additive, i.e.